marcelofern/marcelofern.github.io/notes/programming_languages/c/calling_assembly_functions.md

 8. rsp+8*2
 9. `...`

+## Callee-saved registers vs Caller-saved registers

+The following registers are callee-saved, meaning that callee functions should not have altered the content of these registers at the point in which they return back to the caller.
+It is fine to change them and reset them to the original value though:

+- rbx
+- rbp
+- r12
+- r13
+- r14
+- r15

+All other registers except the stack pointer rsp are classified as caller-saved registers.
+This means that any function can modify them.
+If those registers mean anything to the caller, they must be saved.
+Otherwise, the callee is free to change them and so a bug may happen.

 ## The sandbox

 First off, when you call an assembly function from C, you need to know